rogvid/commonplace-website/README.md

 # My Portfolio Website

 A modern, responsive portfolio website built with Next.js, React, and Tailwind CSS.
+This project was developed using Cursor IDE, leveraging AI-assisted development through Vibe coding.
+The initial plan was created using ChatGPT, and the implementation was guided and reviewed by the developer while Cursor handled the coding tasks.

+## Development Process

+This website was developed using an innovative approach:
+1. Initial planning and architecture design using ChatGPT
+2. Implementation using Cursor IDE with Vibe coding
+3. Continuous review and guidance from the developer
+4. Iterative improvements and refinements

 ## Features